kensanata/just-halberds/Knives.md

 You have a super simple RPG in front of you.
-All you need are some friends and two regular six-sided dice, maybe some pen and paper, and you're good to go.
+All you need are some friends and two regular six-sided dice, maybe some pen and paper, and you’re good to go.
 One of you will referee the game.
 Is that you?
 All other players think up a person.
 The referee dreams up a world and situations for these imaginary people; the players say how they react and the referee says how the world reacts, and so it goes on and on.